 Here are three ways to make your Chrome browser window narrow!

 Solution #1: Launch a Resizable Chrome Window

 This works on Chrome for Mac and Windows.
 During development, I launch this once, and refresh it using the F5 key.

 Another solution is to use Chrome’s dev tools console and click the “mobile” icon in the upper left corner:

-Click that icon and the corresponding Chrome window will show a shrunk down version of your site.
-It’s not dynamically resizable though, like the first solution is.
+Click that icon and the corresponding Chrome window will show a narrow browser window.
+The downside is that it’s not dynamically resizable like the first solution is.

 Was this useful to you?
 If so, please let me know in the comments below! – Brian